Fivell/policies/src/pages/policies/roles_policy.md

    which they apply.
-7. Annually, and as necessary, reviews and updates documentation to respond to environmental or operational changes affecting the security and risk posture of ePHI stored, transmitted, or processed within Versionista infrastructure.
+7. Annually, and as necessary, reviews and updates documentation to respond to environmental or operational changes affecting the security and risk posture of PHI or PII stored, transmitted, or processed within Versionista infrastructure.
 8. Develops and provides periodic security updates and reminder communications for all workforce members.
-9. Implements procedures for the authorization and/or supervision of workforce members who work with ePHI or in locations where it may be accessed.
+9. Implements procedures for the authorization and/or supervision of workforce members who work with PHI or PII or in locations where it may be accessed.
 10. Maintains a program promoting workforce members to report non-compliance with policies and procedures.
     - Promptly, properly, and consistently investigates and addresses reported